 Heat generated by power plants, heating boilers or heating plants that is transmitted through a district heating network to heat buildings and produce hot water.Read the full definition of the concept

-The divorce statistics are based on data on granted decrees of divorce transmitted to the Population Register Centre by courts of law.
+The divorce statistics are based on data on granted decrees of divorce transmitted to the Digital and Population Services Agency (former Population Register Centre) by courts of law.
 The statistics also include cases where a permanent resident of Finland is granted a divorce by a foreign court.
 If the divorce is granted abroad, it must be reported to the register keeper for registration of divorce.
 Exceptions are divorces granted to Finnish citizens in Sweden, on which the Swedish register keeper notifies the Finnish counterpart directly.

 The amendment to the Marriage Act (411/1987), effective from 1 January 1988, simplified divorce proceedings.
 Divorce figures began to rise towards the end of 1988, when the first divorces (after a reconsideration period of six months) became effective under the new legislation.
 The Marriage Act no longer has regulations on 'cancellation of marriage' or 'nullification of marriage'.
 Before the new act came into force in 1988 these were in separate groups, now among divorces.